varonissoc/CiscoUmbrellaSuspiciousConnection/README.md

 ## How we built it

-* Built playbook to ingest Cisco Umbrella threat logs to Azure Log Analytics.
+* Built playbook to ingest Cisco Umbrella threat logs to Azure Log Analytics
-* Wrote analytics rule to detect suspicious network connections from Cisco Umbrella threat logs.
+* Wrote analytics rule to detect suspicious network connections from Cisco Umbrella threat logs
-* Built playbook to automate investigation, enrichment, notification, containment, and eradication procedures.
+* Built playbook to automate investigation, enrichment, notification, containment, and eradication procedures

 ## Challenges we ran into

-* Building efficient streamlined processes to reduce playbook runtime and speed results.
+* Building efficient streamlined processes to reduce playbook runtime and speed results
 * API call limits for free tier APIs.
-As we are working on multiple proof-of-concept projects we utilize several free tier open-source APIs which occasionally causes us to reach daily or rate limits.
+As we are working on multiple proof-of-concept projects we utilize several free tier open-source APIs which occasionally causes us to reach daily or rate limits

 ## Accomplishements that we're proud of

-* Notification of potential critical incidents in real-time.
+* Notification of potential critical incidents in real-time
-* Streamlines incident response procedures.
+* Streamlines incident response procedures
-* Reduced total time for incident response.
+* Reduced total time for incident response
-* Enables analyst to take action from anywhere at anytime.
+* Enables analyst to take action from anywhere at anytime

 ## What we learned

-* Most if not all incident triage can be automated.
+* Most if not all incident triage can be automated
-* Automated alert enrichment reduces total investigation time.
+* Automated alert enrichment reduces total investigation time
-* Most investigation steps can be automated.
+* Most investigation steps can be automated
-* Automated and semi-automated (with human decision) remediation measures reduce response cycle duration and potential for lateral movement.
+* Automated and semi-automated (with human decision) remediation measures reduce response cycle duration and potential for lateral movement
 * When using free tiered APIs it is good to evaluate all playbooks to find overlap in functionality and either remove steps from one or combine playbooks when possible

 ## What's next

 * We are building an ultimate incident management playbook to automate most incident response processes
-  - Uses multiple sources for alert enrichment and IOC checks.
+  - Uses multiple sources for alert enrichment and IOC checks
-  - Advanced hunting queries to check attack vectors and IOCs.
+  - Advanced hunting queries to check attack vectors and IOCs
-  - Automated escalation and notification via Teams channels for potential critical incidents.
+  - Automated escalation and notification via Teams channels for potential critical incidents
-  - Combination of automated and semi-automated containment, eradication, and recovery procedures (blacklisting, updating IOCs in systems, network isolation, etc.).
+  - Combination of automated and semi-automated containment, eradication, and recovery procedures (blacklisting, updating IOCs in systems, network isolation, etc.)

  ## Built With